Docs: Features: Ignore Regex Options

 • Skeema’s own workspace schema (which is called _skeema_tmp by default)

-In a sharded environment, the ignore-schema option effectively acts as a filter against the schema option, permitting configuration of sharded and unsharded subdirectories to map different types of schemas on each database instance.
+In a sharded environment, the ignore-schema option effectively acts as a filter against the schema option, permitting configuration of sharded and unsharded subdirectories to map different types of schemas on each database server.

 Ignoring routines (procs/funcs)